BladeRunnerJS/scaling-js-apps/services/input_services.md

 * `chat.service` to use a fake chat service implementation
 * `user.service` to use a fake user service implementation

-Now that the helper services are in place we can get to work.
+Now that the helper services are in place, we can get to work.

 ## Get the Current User from the User Service